rkaysen63/Kickstarter-Challenge/README.md

 ### Analysis of Outcomes Based on Goals

-For this analysis, a table was constructed in which the rows were dollar-amount ranges of fundraising goals, e.g. "Less than $1000," "$1000 to $4999", $5000 to $9999, etc.  The columns were labeled, "Number of Successful", "Number of Failed", "Number of Cancelled", "Total Projects", "Pecentage Successful", Percentage Failed", "Percentage Cancelled."
+For this analysis, a table was constructed in which the rows were labeled dollar-amount fundraising goal ranges, "Less than $1000," "$1000 to $4999", $5000 to $9999, etc. and the columns were labeled, "Number of Successful", "Number of Failed", "Number of Cancelled", "Total Projects", "Pecentage Successful", Percentage Failed", "Percentage Cancelled."

-* The *COUNTIFS* function was used to determine for each dollar-amount goal range, the number campaigns of a particular outcome (successful, failed, cancelled).
-Since Louise was only interested in the outcomes of plays, "plays" were figured into the formula.
+* The *COUNTIFS* function was used to determine for each goal range, the number campaigns of a particular outcome (successful, failed, cancelled).
+Since Louise was only interested in the outcomes of plays, only outcomes for "plays" were counted.

 > >Formula to count successful outcomes of the campaigns for plays in the goal range of $5000 to $9999: =COUNTIFS(outcomes,"successful",goal,">=5000",goal,"<10000",Subcategory,"plays"), where outcomes=Kickstarter!$F:$F; goal=Kickstarter!$D:$D; Subcategory=Kickstarter!$R:$R.
 > >